Igor-Lacko/IPK-proj2/README.md

 This program was implemented in the C# programming language.
 Other tools used during development, testing and documentation are:<br>
     **1. Netcat**: Used as a mock server for testing and debugging (mainly for the TCP variant).<br>
     **2. Wireshark**: Used for testing and debbuging and for capturing pcaps into the documentation.<br>
-    **3. AI tools (ChatGPT/Github Copilot)**: Used for debugging, explaining how some specific C# features work (events used in the **UserInputReader** and **IServerCommunicator** and it's subclasses, or how do cancellation tokens work and throw exceptions), helping generate boilerplate/repetitive comments (e.g. XML documentation for instance attributes or methods that repeat during multiple classes, like message types with the same parameters or comments for repeated code in their parsing methods, or comments for overriden methods that have similiar structure/repeated code in general).
+    **3. AI tools (ChatGPT/Github Copilot)**: Used for debugging, explaining how some specific C# features work before using them (events used in the **UserInputReader** and **IServerCommunicator** and it's subclasses, or how do cancellation tokens work and throw exceptions), helping generate boilerplate/repetitive comments (e.g. XML documentation for instance attributes or methods that repeat during multiple classes, like message types with the same parameters or comments for repeated code in their parsing methods, or comments for overriden methods that have similiar structure/repeated code in general).
 Also helped generate the code of the testing mock servers (found in the *Servers/* folder).<br>
     **4. Lucidchart**: Diagramming tool used to create the UML diagrams found in the *Doc/UML/* folder (and this documentation).<br>
     **5. Reference tools**: The wireshark dissector plugin for the IPK25CHAT protocol and the reference server.